 Much of the content I currently produce, write or edit is for the New ew York Yankees in Yankees Magazine, a monthly print publication and digital magazine.
 Every year we publish eight print issues, which are sold to the millions of fans that come through Yankee Stadium each season.
 Many of my feature-length articles — as well as those that I have edited and designed — are posted online each month on the Yankees website, which I code and maintain.
 Below are quick summaries and links for some of those stories.
 I hope you’ll give them a look!

 Also!
-I’ve started a podcast, which is posted online through MLB.
+I also produce and host a podcast, which is posted online through MLB.
 I’ll link to episodes of that here as well.
 A full archive of episodes can be found here.